sebj/homebridge-display-sleep/README.md

 # homebridge-computer-sleep

-A [Homebridge](https://github.com/nfarina/homebridge) switch plugin to sleep and wake the host computer.
+A [Homebridge](https://github.com/nfarina/homebridge) switch accessory to sleep and wake the host computer.

 ## Installation